 Degree Types: Bachelor of Science (default), Bachelor of Applied Science (alternative), or Bachelor of Arts (alternative)

-Computer Information Systems majors graduating from the University of Mary's Gary Tharaldson School of Business will be enriched through a curriculum of discovery, development and application to ensure a sound knowledge of the key professional components of computer information systems.
+Information technology management majors graduating from the University of Mary’s Gary Tharaldson School of Business will be enriched through a curriculum of discovery, development and application to ensure a sound knowledge of the key professional components of computer information systems.
 Students also gain an understanding of how to incorporate servant leadership into their everyday lives as business professionals.
-In addition to the core competencies of the University, graduates of the computer information systems program will be able to:
+In addition to the core competencies of the University, graduates of the information technology management program will be able to:

 There are additional academic policies which apply to all undergraduate majors within the Gary Tharaldson School of Business.
 Please review those policies on the GTSB Undergraduate Programs page.